dimitree54/ld_mnist/README.md

 # Low dimensional MNIST Dataset

-When I provide experiments with custom neural models or alternative training rules, I usually use lightweight datasets such as MNIST, CIFAR or IRIS.
-But sometimes I am afraid that my experimental models work not well enough not because they are bad, but because of extra difficulties of the toy tasks.
+When I conduct experiments with custom neural models or alternative training rules, I usually use lightweight datasets such as MNIST, CIFAR or IRIS.
+But sometimes I am afraid that my experimental models don't work well enough not because they are bad, but because of extra difficulties of the toy tasks.
 For example MNIST has a significant dimensionality reduction (from 784 to 10).
 Another difficulty of the MNIST dataset is different input-output data structure and distribution (input is dense black and white pixels and output is a sparse one-hot vector).

-Looking for a simpler toy dataset for my experimental models I have created a “Low dimensional MNIST Dataset” where 784-pixels images mapped to the 32-dimensional vector using VAE and 10-dimensional labels also mapped to the 32-dimensional vector using VAE.
+Looking for a simpler toy dataset for my experimental models I have created a “Low dimensional MNIST Dataset” where 784-pixels images are mapped to 32-dimensional vectors using VAE and 10-dimensional labels are also mapped to 32-dimensional vectors using VAE.
 Both of these latent vectors have the same structure and similar distribution.
 Now I can test my custom models for the ability to map one normally distributed vector to another.

 ![ld_mnist_model](readme_images/ld_mnist_model.jpg)

 ## Download links:
-You can create this dataset on your own with any other latent dimension size, or [download my with 32 dimensions](https://drive.google.com/file/d/11HDpYeC3QomPbuBQ5E1sheGfPVjfIaQs/view?usp=sharing).
+You can create this dataset on your own with any other latent dimension size, or [download mine with 32 dimensions](https://drive.google.com/file/d/11HDpYeC3QomPbuBQ5E1sheGfPVjfIaQs/view?usp=sharing).
 VAE which I used for dataset creation I have also saved.
-Using [these models](https://drive.google.com/file/d/1Y6DKTURSCMVJsQC1jpoIGX14nSJEtOUE/view?usp=sharing) you can reconstruct close to original images and labels from your 32-dimensional vectors.
+Using [these models](https://drive.google.com/file/d/1Y6DKTURSCMVJsQC1jpoIGX14nSJEtOUE/view?usp=sharing) you can reconstruct images and labels from your 32-dimensional vectors close to original.

 ## Dataset statistics.
-Both image and class latent vectors have similar normal distribution.
+Both image and class latent vectors follow similar normal distribution.
 Here is united components hist:

 hist_train_x           |  hist_train_y
 :-------------------------:|:-------------------------:
 ![hist_train_x](readme_images/hist_train_x.png) | ![hist_train_y](readme_images/hist_train_y.png)

-Here is per-component mean and std for the train_x:
+This is per-component mean and std for train_x:

 ```
 train_x mean and std: 0.00025720912 0.9004887